prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

-# Week 13 - Xd Productivity, UI Kits, Plugins, and layout best practices
+# Week 13 - Xd Productivity tools, resources and layout best practices

+In this lesson, we will harness our Adobe XD knowledge by using XD productivity tools, UI Kits, and plugins.
+We will learn the common mobile user interface elements with ease and get an introduction to the industry design standards and guidelines: Human Interface Guidelines (Mac), Material Design (Android), and Universal Windows Platform (UWP) design guidance.

 ## Xd Productivity

-Follow this video to learn `Object Flip`, `Search Layers`, `Linked Symbols (now components)` features.
+Let's follow these video to practice using some common productivity tools.
+First, we will learn `Object Flip`, `Search Layers`, `Linked Symbols (now components)` features.

 <YouTube
   title="Adobe XD December 2018 Release: Cloud Document Sharing"